-Steep Slopes Identification: Identify within the Zoning By-law those areas of

-Rothesay where there are steep slopes as the Steep $% \left\{ 1\right\} =\left\{ 1\right\}$ conservation land uses.

-Slopes Overlay Zone.
+Policy ESA-3 Steep Slope Development Restrictions: Identify within the Zoning By-law those areas of Rothesay where there are steep slopes as the Steep Slopes Overlay Zone.

-Steep Slope Uses: Limit within the Steep Slope areas a range of parks and regulate the conservation of land with development restrictions on sloped lands.
+Limit within the Steep Slope areas a range of parks and conservation land uses.

-Steep Slope Development Restrictions: Establish appropriate standards in the Zoning By-law to
+Establish appropriate standards in the Zoning By-law to regulate the conservation of land with development restrictions on sloped lands.